artontray/screenshot-frontend/README.md

 |:-------:|:--------|:--------|
 | As a Site User | I have direct access to all screenshots from all the followed Users I am following | &check; |

 The top-menu button "Community" give access to all screenshots from all followed Users of the App.
-That a good way to read only Users that you followed and selected as a quality User and only content from mthem will appears in this section.
+That a good way to read only Users that you followed and selected as a quality User and only content from them will appears in this section.

 | Story | action required | Checked? |
 |:-------:|:--------|:--------|